TimeWarpEngineering/timewarp-state/Tests/TestApp/Client/README.md

 ﻿The client and server applications have parallel structures.
-Both utilize the MediatR Pipeline and the Command pattern of "Model in Model out."
+Both utilize the MediatR Pipeline and the Command pattern of "Object in Object out."

 # Client Project Folder Structure
 All folders are optional if nothing will be in them feel free to delete.